-- a) Minimize public exposure to environmental hazards through assessment of the hazards and implementation of public protective actions. - b) Minimize impact of oils and hazardous materials on the environment, natural and cultural resources, and historic properties. - c) Reduce illnesses and injury to first responders due to preventable exposure to secondary trauma, chemical/radiological release, infectious disease, or physical/emotional stress. - d) During the first 24 hours of an incident, conduct needed health and safety hazard assessments, especially in the hardest hit areas (THIRA). - e) In the first 72 hours of an incident, develop a plan to clean up numerous hazardous materials incidents (THIRA).
+- a) Minimize public exposure to environmental hazards through assessment of the hazards and implementation of public protective actions. - b) Minimize impact of oils and hazardous materials on the environment, natural and cultural resources, and historic properties. - c) Reduce illnesses and injury to first responders due to preventable exposure to secondary trauma, chemical/radiological release, infectious disease, or physical/ emotional stress. - d) During the first 24 hours of an incident, conduct needed health and safety hazard assessments, especially in the hardest hit areas (THIRA). - e) In the first 72 hours of an incident, develop and implement a plan of action to clean up numerous hazardous materials incidents; begin mass decontamination of up to 60,000 people and critical equipment; and disseminate guidance and resources to support environmental health and safety actions of emergency response personnel (THIRA).